-DeepMind, a subsidiary of Google, has developed an Alphabold programme that establishes the three-dimensional structure of proteins with a precision never achieved.
+DeepMind, a subsidiary of Google, has developed an Alphabold programme that establishes the three-dimensional structure of proteins with a precision that has never been achieved.
 This is an extraordinary opportunity for medical research and drug design.

 A useful advance in any field of biology